 Pharmacology and uses

 Some herbalists have called this robust little herb the ‘chief plant remedy’ for treating cancers.
 Since the 1930’s, interest has heightened over reports of red clover’s reported anti-cancer activity.

 The discovery of the molecule genistein in red clover (found originally in the Gentiana genus) provoked renewed interest and research into a plant seemingly fit until then only for cattle fodder.

 Red clover has had long standing use as an alterative herb, and with it, a reputation for helping to thin the blood.
 It is much valued for helping to clear cysts, and shift blocked, stagnating toxins, in specific lymphatic glands, most of which are in the neck.

-This activity is partly due to the presence of blood thinning coumarin molecules.
+This activity is partly due to the presence of blood thinning coumarin molecules, which are discussed in my article on medicinal plant constituents.
 Red clover’s coumarins assist the treatment of various skin disorders.
 Authors have referred to red clover as one of the most useful remedies for children with skin problems.